joe-editor/joe/docs/man.md

 ## Prompts

-If you hit __Tab__ at any file name prompt, JOE will attempt to complete the name you entered as much as possible.
-If it couldn't complete the entire name, because there are more than one possible completions, JOE beeps.
-If you hit __Tab__ again, JOE lists the completions.
-You can use the arrow keys to move around this directory menu and press __Enter__ or __Space__ to select an item.
-If you press the first letter of one of the directory entries, it will be selected, or if more than one entry has the same first letter, the cursor will jump between those entries.
-If you select a subdirectory or .., the directory name is appended to the prompt and the new directory is loaded into the menu.
-You can hit Backspace to go back to the previous directory.

 Most prompts record a history of the responses you give them.
 You can hit up and down arrow to step through these histories.